google/go-cloud/internal/docs/design.md

     signature simpler and avoid confusion about which struct new parameters should be added to.
--   When similar `Options` are part of a driver interface and also part of the concrete type (e.g., `blob.WriterOptions`), duplicate the struct instead of aliasing or embedding it, and copy the struct fields explicitly where needed.
-This allows the godoc for each type to be tailored to the appropriate audience (e.g. end-users for the concrete type, provider implementors for the driver interface) implementors), and also allows the structs to diverge over time if appropriate.
+-   When similar `Options` are part of a driver interface and also part of the portable type (e.g., `blob.WriterOptions`), duplicate the struct instead of aliasing or embedding it, and copy the struct fields explicitly where needed.
+This allows the godoc for each type to be tailored to the appropriate audience (e.g. end-users for the portable type, provider implementors for the driver interface), and also allows the structs to diverge over time if appropriate.
 -   Required arguments must not be in an `Options` struct, and all fields of the `Options` struct must have reasonable defaults.
 Exception: struct arguments